-UKCAT Test Format
+UCAT Test Format

-The UKCAT is a two-hour computer-based test.
+The UCAT is a two-hour computer-based test.
 It consists of five separately timed subtests (Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning, Situational Judgement) which assess a range of mental abilities identified by university medical and dental schools as important.
 Each subtest contains a number of items in a multiple-choice format.

 BMAT Test Format